marcellino-ornelas/templates/docs/api/templates/settings/prompting.md

 ### Description

 Name of the prompt.
-The name of the prompt you enter will be available inside of your `.dot` files as `tps.config.<name-you-pass-in>`
+The name of the prompt you enter will be available inside of your `.dot` files as `tps.answers.<name-you-pass-in>`

 ### Example